-As stated earlier, the Board recognizes the importance of communications with its shareholders and will take additional measures to encourage shareholders participation at general meetings as recommended by the MCCG.
+As stated earlier, the Board recognizes the importance of communications with its shareholders and will take additional measures to encourage shareholders participation at general meetings as recommended by the MCCG 2017.

-In view of the Movement Control Order imposed by the Malaysian Government during 2020, the Company's Postponed 37th AGM was conducted fully virtual by way of Remote Participation and Voting ("RPV") Platform through live streaming as guided by the Guidance and FAQs on the Conduct of General Meeting for Listed Issuers issued by the Securities Commission on 18 April 2020 (revised on 19 February 2021).
+In view of the Covid-19 pandemic, the Company's 38th AGM was conducted virtually by way of Remote Participation and Voting ("RPV") Platform through live streaming as guided by the Guidance and FAQs on the Conduct of General Meeting for Listed Issuers issued by the Securities Commission on 18 April 2020 (revised on 19 February 2021).

-During the year, in line with Paragraph 8.29A of the Listing Requirement, all resolutions tabled at the Company's Postponed 37th AGM was voted by poll via RPV.
-An independent scrutineer was appointed to validate the poll results and the decision of each resolution put to poll as well as the name of the independent scrutineer was announced to Bursa Securities on the same day of the Postponed 37th AGM.
+In line with Paragraph 8.29A of the Listing Requirement, all resolutions tabled at the Company's 38th AGM was voted by poll via RPV.
+An independent scrutineer was appointed to validate the poll results and the decision of each resolution put to poll as well as the name of the independent scrutineer was announced to Bursa Securities on the same day of the 38th AGM.